HiralThadeshwar31/CPSC-8710-Memory-game/README.md

 ## Instructions

-* Select your preferred difficulty level (Easy, Medium, Hard) to initiate the game.
+* Select your preferred difficulty level (Easy, Medium, Difficult) to initiate the game.

 * Click on the blocks to unveil the images hidden behind them.
 Continue this process with the remaining blocks, aiming to discover matching pairs.